Olivetti/managesieve/docs/Installation.rst

      pip install managesieve

-   Then run the console command ``managesieve --help`` to get detailed help.
+   Then run the console command ``sieveshell --help`` to get detailed help.

    If the command ``pip`` is unknown to you system, please refer to the `pip homepage <https://pip.pypa.io/en/stable/installing/>`_ for help.